twse/bobsgame-extras/README.md

 Use this to replace the desktop theme in Windows.
 Includes Windows Aero effects if Windows Vista or 7 is running.

 ### ReactOS Logon GINA Header (BMP)
-Use this to replace the first bitmap resource in `msgina.dll`. **Nimbus Sans Mono** is used to display the modified image.
+Use this to replace the first bitmap resource in `msgina.dll`.
+The image was typeset with the Nimbus Sans Mono font for illustration purposes.

 ## Sound Scheme
 Use this to replace system sounds or change it through the sound settings (e.g. in **Control Panel** in Windows, **System Setup** in OS/2 or **Preferences** in BeOS or Haiku, it is located under **Desktop Themes: Settings: Sound events** or **Sounds and Multimedia: Sounds: Sound Events** in Windows 95/98/ME, **Sounds** in Windows 2000, BeOS or Haiku, **Sounds and Audio Devices** in Windows XP (also in **Sounds, Speech, and Audio Devices** in category view), and under **Sound: Sounds: Program Events** (also in **Hardware and Sound** in category view or **Personalization** in icon view) in Windows Vista & above, OS/2 and more, **Sound and Audio Devices** on ReactOS, and **Settings: Personalization: Themes: Sounds** in Windows 10 and 11).
 Under Windows, the sounds have to be copied to `%SystemRoot%\media` or `%windir%\media` (make sure you're logged in as an administrator).